 Compete in a Games Night

 Hosting or partaking in a games night is a fantastic way to break the ice with your housemates.
 It’s a great opportunity to have a bit of competitive fun with your new friends and bond through teamwork or friendly rivalry (depending on your game of choice).
 A games night could involve anything from board games or card games, to pool or video games.
-Student accommodation providers like Urbanest provide dedicated games rooms complete with pool tables, which are perfect for hosting a get-together.
+Student accommodation providers often have dedicated games rooms complete with pool tables, which are perfect for hosting a get-together.